Jkintree2/open-collective-intelligence/README.md

 Components could include an app, a website, or a phone number at the front end, a language model in the middle, and a vector and graph database such as Neo4j in the back end.
 A fusion of the Neo4j LLM Knowledge Graph Builder, the Zep Graphiti knowledge graph engine, and the Mem0 memory for conversations could serve as a starting point for a demonstration of concept.

 Running small language models (SLMs) on smartphones can yield a 10x reduction in electricity usage compared with running LLMs in data centers.
 Making the platform accessible by phones could reach 90% of humanity.

+Multilingual text embedding models could create indexes of topics and proposals discussed in local to global deliberations.
+There are embedding models that are small enough to run on smartphones.
 ### Features
 * The language model would extract knowledge and sentiment from selected parts of public conversations to merge into a shared vector and graph representation.
 * The platform, with humans in the loop, would continuously fact check statements merged into the shared graph.